programminghistorian/ph-submissions/en/drafts/originals/text-mining-youtube-comments.md

 A significant shared strength of both models is their ability to refine results by passing over the data multiple times.
 When a Wordfish model is initialized, all of the parameters it measures are a ‘first best guess’ at the latent scaling of documents and words, which gives a helpful level of general insight.
 Depending on the quality of the text data, these models are then able to refine their initial predictions, gradually closing in on even more statistically robust and insightful models.

 The key differences between Wordfish scaling and topic modeling, however, are the specific statistical approaches taken, and their most useful outputs.
 Topic models can generate any number of topics discussed in a corpus, whereas Wordfish always scales on a single dimension (thus limitied to two topics) – but it provides much more under-the-hood information about the contribution of each word and document to the formation of this scale.

-### Latent Meaning

-Although Wordfish was initially developed by political scientists for researching political ideology, there is nothing inherently political about the dimension that it reveals: Wordfish can be used to extract latent dimensionality (based on broad differences in word usage) within any kind of corpus.
-The substantive interpretation of this latent dimension depends entirely on the content your research corpus.

-For example, imagine you are studying a corpus where your documents are all about cats and dogs, but you don't know which documents are about which animal.
-A Wordfish model would determine which documents are likely to be about cats and which are likely about dogs, as well as how 'cat-typical' or 'dog-typical' each document is.
-Very 'catty' or 'doggy' documents would be placed at the extreme opposite ends of this salient dimension.
-Documents in the intermediate zone (because they are roughly equally about cats and dogs, or because they are about neither cats nor dogs) would appear towards the center of the predicted dimension.

-There are many underlying factors that can drive the latent scaling dimension identified by a Wordfish model.
-If content is strongly motivated by the author’s political ideology, this dimension can separate texts from authors on opposing sides of a political issue.
-Wordfish brings into relief broad differences in content, based on the kinds of words used by each speaker.

 ### Create a Corpus in R